Safeguards for the termination of schemes

-No decision may be made on the termination until three months have passed, enabling detailed consideration of the proposal.
+No decision may be made on the termination until two months have passed, enabling detailed consideration of the proposal.

-Multiple meetings may be held to understand and negotiate the termination proposal.
+Multiple meetings may be held to understand and negotiate with the proponent on the termination proposal.
 The strata council may meet with the proponent to clarify and provide further information to the affected people and all people who were served the full proposal can make submissions to the proponent and the strata company.
 If required, more than one general meeting of the strata company may be held.

-If the vote is not unanimous but the required majority of owners vote in favour, the proponent can apply to the Tribunal to undertake a fairness and procedure review (step 9).
+If the vote is not unanimous but the required percentage of owners vote in favour, the proponent can apply to the Tribunal to undertake a fairness and procedure review (step 8).

 The majority vote required to ratify a termination proposal before a Tribunal review is:

-- for schemes of four or more lots, 75 per cent of lot owners must vote in favour
+- for schemes of five or more lots, 80 per cent of lot owners must vote in favour.

 Required vote not attained